Englishson0909/S24Corpus-final/Final Report.md

 Hypothesis Based on Research questions 3: “Very” is most frequently collocated with much in both spoken and written text.

-Hypothesis based on Research Question 4: Other intensifiers is frequently used as much as very in spoken and written text.
+Hypothesis based on Research Question 4: Other intensifiers are frequently used as much as very in spoken and written text.

 3. Methodology